Local Infiltration Analgesia (LIA) in Endoprothetics: Low-pain mobility after hip and knee replacement

 The exact composition varies depending on the clinic, patient group and operation.
 Typically, LIA solutions contain:

-- Local anesthetic: Main active ingredient for pain blockade.
+• Local anesthetic: Main active ingredient for pain relief.

-At the ENDOPROTHETICUM Mainz , highly effective, proven combinations are used, which have demonstrated their effectiveness in international studies for hip prostheses and knee prostheses .
+At ENDOPROTHETICUM Mainz , highly effective, proven combinations are used, which have demonstrated their effectiveness in hip and knee replacements .

 Local Infiltration Anesthesia (LIA): An Alternative Term